oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 In **some** cases one service failing cannot be recovered from directly.
 We could however have instructed the service mesh that when the stockmanager has a problem then [it should retry the request.](https://linkerd.io/2/tasks/configuring-retries/) This would mean that for intermittent errors the retry might have succeeded.

-### Step 3e: What about the Kubernetes health services ?
+### Task 3e: What about the Kubernetes health services ?

 You may be concerned about the impact of traffic splits on the health of the underlying service, after all if we're redirecting requests to the 504 error generator doesn't this mean that the readiness and liveness checks would start restarting the containers.